People often wonder this when thinking about getting a puppy.

 There are theories and opinions that females are more protective but easier to train and that males are more aggressive, territorial and stubborn, but more affectionate.

-Genetics, a dog’s pedigree, training and environment can also play a role in how stubborn, easy to train or aggressive a dog may or may not be.
+Genetics, a dog’s pedigree, training, and environment can also play a role in how stubborn, easy to train or aggressive a dog may or may not be.

 For every male versus female theory, you can find just as many dogs that prove the opposite.

 The one characteristic that is generally true for each gender is size.
 Males are usually going to be larger than the females.
 With that being said, there are always going to be exceptions to this rule.
-There are some dogs that end up larger or smaller, depending on their genes and pedigree, regardless of their gender.
+Some dogs end up larger or smaller, depending on their genes and pedigree, regardless of their gender.

 Do not forget to consider the most obvious gender differences.
 A female will come into heat if left intact.
 If you do not plan on breeding your female, you will need to take preventative measures during her heat cycle to prevent an unwanted pregnancy or look into spaying as a permanent solution.

-Choosing the gender of a new puppy basically comes down to personal preference.
+Choosing the gender of a new puppy comes down to personal preference.
 If you are unsure which gender you would prefer, talk to your breeder about your family structure, environment and what you are looking for in your new pet.
 A good breeder will help match you with the best puppy suited for you.

 If you already have a dog and will be adding a second one to your pack structure, you should consider going with the opposite sex of what you already have.
-This will eliminate any same sex aggression issues that can occur and become a problem.
+This will eliminate any same-sex aggression issues that can occur and become a problem.